mjang/opendocs/onboarding/README.md

 # [Writing onboarding toolkit](https://github.com/google/opendocs/blob/main/onboarding/README.md)

+This is a dedicated detached fork of the noted Writing onboarding toolkit.

 A resource to help you develop or improve writer onboarding information in your organization.
 This toolkit is a companion to the talk "Level up - Onboarding that enables writers to thrive" for [Write the Docs Portland 2021](https://www.writethedocs.org/conf/portland/2021/).

 The [toolkit](onboarding-toolkit.md) provides a checklist of content to consider for your onboarding, as well as resources to support you.